mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/formal-review-process.md

 ## Compensation review and change memos

-All compensation changes require approval of the VP of Finance and the CEO.
+All compensation changes require approval of the CFO and the CEO.

 1. HR will review compensation data with each Team MLT 1:1, asynchronously.
 2. HR, Team MLT, and required comp approvers meet to discuss, with email approval to follow and finalize with all attendees CC'd.